 View the Entire Plan

 Neighborhood Mobility Hub

 The mixed-use center at Boulevard One includes a mobility hub to accommodate some 25% of people who arrive without their private vehicles.
-The hub will include bike racks, scooter parking, car share parking and a meeting spot for Uber/Lyft or a future shuttle.
-The “Flight Ride” art installation will be repurposed as a meeting spot or waiting area.
-Generous sidewalks will provide safe pedestrian access on all sides and within the center.
+The hub includes bike racks, scooter parking, car share parking and a meeting spot for Uber/Lyft or a future shuttle.
+The “Flight Ride” art installation has been repurposed as a meeting spot or waiting area.
+Generous sidewalks provide safe pedestrian access on all sides and within the center.